ajorgensen89/project4/README.md

 <hr>

 ## User Stories

 User Stories were created to build the website from particular needs and requirements for this type of 'booking style' website.<br>
 User Stories were created on [Github](https://github.com) respository as a Project which could have 'Issues' added to work on.<br>
 They could be added to a ToDo list, In Progress list or Done status.
 User stories could be followed and changed.
-If time ran out, they could be adapted.<br>
+If time ran out for project progression, they could be adapted.<br>
 Creation and progress of User Stories in Issues on [Github](https://github.com) example using a Kanban Board for viewing User Story image below.<br>
 ![Issues US](media/readme-images/IssuesUS.png)<br>
 Projects can be created from the tabs menu.
 Along side Issues which can be attached the the repositories Project.<br>